Home

 • "And if some of the branches be broken off, and thou, being a wild olive tree, wert graffed in among them, and with them partakest of the root and fatness of the olive tree;"

-We gentiles grafted into the Covenant tree of Israel "among those" who were not broken off.
-Clearly, it's not a different tree, it's the same Covenant Israel Tree.
-Thus the Covenant is new only in that Christ has come, being the real substance and the real Root of it, and He has fulfilled the shadow.
-He has given the Covenant with Israel it's real STRENGTH, and this is what 'New Covenant Theology' fails to address effectively.
-The truths of continuity, which are so effectively stated in Hebrews:
+We Gentiles are grafted into the Covenant tree of Israel "among those" Jewish branches who were not broken off.
+Clearly, it's not a new tree, not a different tree, but the very same Covenant tree of Israel.
+Consequently, the Covenant is new "only" in that Christ has come, being the real substance and the real root of it, and He has fulfilled the shadow.
+He has given the Covenant with Israel its real "strength," and this is what 'New Covenant Theology' fails to address effectively.
+The truths of continuity which are so effectively stated in Hebrews:

 Hebrews 9:17